Menopause: How is it Perceived Around the World?

 How Discussions About Menopause are Changing Globally

-Due to the different cultural responses to menopause, it’s important for healthcare providers not to make assumptions or generalizations about patients.
+Due to the different cultural responses to the menopausal transition, it’s important for healthcare providers not to make assumptions or generalizations about patients.
 It’s not uncommon for women to feel ostracized or misunderstood in healthcare settings.
 However, there are health experts around the world attempting to change medical and social expectations related to menopause.

 Where Can I Learn More About Menopause?